MiguelAlvarezFernandez96/TFG/README.md

 The games included are:
 - **Drone Circus Game**: Allows to control the drone in different ways like using the poses of your body or your fingers to determine the direction.
 It is a remake of the Drone Circus desktop application and the feature of using the mobile as the camera is added.
 - **Controllers Game**: It is a multiplayer game that allows each player to guide the drone from their mobile.
 To do this the dronelab is divided in sectors and each sector is assigned to a player.
 When the drone is in that sector, is the turn of the corresponding player to control it.
+Also there are obstacles that the dron will avoid.
+The Controllers Game have two modes, one for playing and other for creating scenarios.
+The scenarios are saved in a Mongo Database, so it's necessary to use the MongoDB Service to run it properly.
 - **Follow Me Game**: In this game the players are distributed around the dronelab with their respectives mobiles.
 When it is the player's turn, they say a name of another player to the mobile and the drone moves to the position of that player and takes a photo of them.
 Then sends it to the rest of the players and it is the turn of the player of whom the picture has been taken.

 ## Installation